werdewelt/wwslideshow/README.md

 Usage Example
 -----------
-Just call the function in your main javascript file or in your html file.
+Just include the plugin in your site and call the function in your main javascript file.

 ### Basic Example (default options):